CaliStyle/humpback/assets/app/controllers/README.md

 ##Controllers
-Controllers are the client side equivlent of sails.js backend controllers.
+These Controllers are the client side equivlent of sails.js backend controllers.

 ##Grunt
 Controllers are included into the app via a grunt task. see `tasks/register/humpback.js`